 What’s in a good logo design brief?
-And why do designers need “so much” information before designing a logo?
+And what information do designers really need before designing a logo?

 Today the topic is all about the questions you should ask your clients before you even start on their logo design for their visual brand.
 Why is this step of asking specific questions so critically important?
 I’ll tell you why!
 The logo design you’ll be designing is the foundation of your client’s visual brand.
 If you don’t have the facts upfront – about their company’s needs, their target audience, and even what they like – how will you be able to capture everything they need in one solid mark that will represent their entire company?
 The logo design you create will most often be the first impression they make to their consumers.